-Designed to simplify intracellular injection and a variety of other microinjection tasks, the PV850 uses carefully regulated air pressure for injecting cells with fluid.
+Designed to simplify intracellular injection and a variety of other microinjection tasks, the μPUMP uses carefully regulated air pressure for injecting cells with fluid.
 Injected volumes range from picoliters to nanoliters.
 The port supplies positive pressure for high-pressure ejection.
 The pressure port maintains a low positive "compensation" pressure to the injecting pipette between injection pulses to prevent fluid uptake through capillary action.

 Timing, injection pressure and compensation pressure are adjusted independently using the touch screen interface.
 Time intervals can range from 2 seconds down to 10 ms or less, depending on the injection pressure setting.
-The injection pressure interval is triggered by using a foot switch, manually, or a computer-controlled TTL pulse.
+The injection pressure interval is triggered using the foot switch.

-The PV850 is designed to inject very small quantities of fluids, such as drugs, into cells or small organelles.
+The μPUMP is designed to inject very small quantities of fluids, such as drugs, into cells or small organelles.
 Pressure injection is an especially useful alternative to electroionophoresis, since it does not mandate the use of charged ions.
 Two different positive pressures may be applied-one for ejection at high pressure and a second, lower pressure to prevent back filling of the pipette by capillary action.

-The PV850 offers separate regulated compensation (back filling prevention) and ejection pressures with a precision timing circuit that switches from injection pressure to compensation pressure automatically.
+The μPUMP offers separate regulated compensation (back filling prevention) and ejection pressures with a precision timing circuit that switches from injection pressure to compensation pressure automatically.